Image

 For evidence to be admissible in court, it must have an unbroken chain of custody.
 Any errors or mishandling of evidence during its collection, transport, or storage could lead to it being excluded from the case.
 This is particularly important in Franklin County, MO drug crimes and DWI/DUI cases.

-Drug Crimes Lawyer in Franklin County, MO: Building Your Robust Defense With Combs Waterkotte
+Drug Crimes Lawyer in Franklin County, MO: How Combs Waterkotte Builds a Strong Defense

 With decades of legal expertise, access to top-notch experts in our network, and a thorough grasp of Missouri’s drug statutes, our team builds robust defense strategies tailored to your Franklin County, MO case.
-Here’s how we fight for you in Franklin County, MO:
+Here’s how we work to secure the best possible outcome in Franklin County, MO:

 • Scrutinizing Evidence: